 Christianity taught me that its particular brand of salvation could be lost.
 Now, I must be willing to lose it in order to walk an exceptional path.

-Stripped of everything except the very core of my beliefs, this is what I’m left with:
+Stripped of everything except the very core of my beliefs, I am left with:

-- I believe that God loves me and every one of the fallible, messed-up human beings who has ever walked this planet unconditionally.
-No matter who we are or what we’ve done, His love for us – all of us – is infinite and irrevocable.
+- I believe God loves me and every one of the fallible, messed-up human beings who has ever walked this planet unconditionally.

-- I believe that Jesus died on a cross for the forgiveness of all my sin and that true salvation is a gift.
+I believe salvation is a gift.
 While I do not fully understand what salvation is or how it works, I do believe that it is NOT contingent upon my behavior or my knowledge of correct doctrine.

-- I believe that the Bible is the inspired word of God and that none of us interpret it 100% correctly.
+I believe the Bible is the inspired word of God and none of us interpret it 100% correctly.

-- I believe that the Trinity is made up of Father, Son and Holy Spirit, (not “Holy Bible”) and it is the Spirit who gives direct revelation.
-This means that if I experience God in a way that isn’t mentioned in the bible or get revelation from Him that seems to contradict the bible, my interpretation of the bible must be subject to change.
+I believe the Trinity is made up of Father, Son and Holy Spirit, (not “Holy Bible”) and it is the Spirit who gives direct revelation.
+This means if I experience God in a way not mentioned in the bible or get revelation from Him that seems to contradict the bible, my interpretation of the bible must be subject to change.

-- I believe that if all these beliefs are correct, true salvation cannot be “lost.”
-Even if I walk away from the Christian faith and even if this journey leads to a place of disbelief in Jesus (a possibility I see as remote but must – if I’m to continue this journey in truth and freedom – allow for,) I can still be saved.
+I believe that if all these beliefs are correct, salvation cannot be “lost.”
+Even if I walk away from the Christian faith, and even if this journey leads to a place of disbelief in Jesus, I can still be saved.
 Not by doctrine, but by the love of Him who knows me and has set me on this path.

-- I believe that must take this journey seeking nothing but love.
-I don’t feel that I can move forward seeking “God” because there’s too much baggage associated with that word.
+I believe that I must take this journey seeking nothing but love.
+I don’t feel I can move forward seeking “God” because there’s too much baggage associated with that word.
 But I believe that “God is love” and I believe that if I seek love—the love of a “Being” without boundaries and interpretations, the love of others and the love of myself—I will be drawn deeper toward the truth.
-I believe that in seeking to know and experience “holy” love (if I may be forgiven for throwing out a term I know entirely too little about,) I will come to know God more as He is than who we’ve made Him to be.
+I believe that in seeking to know and experience “holy” love (a term I know entirely too little about,) I will come to know God more as He is than who we’ve made Him to be.

-*Please note that I have written I will leave “MY christian faith” and not “THE christian faith.”
-Although I must allow that as a possibility, I don’t see it as a probability.
-My Christianity is being reformed into something new, but I think the essentials will remain.
-Or then again, maybe they wont.
-I don’t know where this journey will lead, only that I am compelled to take it.
+*Please note that I have written that I will leave “MY Christian faith” and not “THE Christian faith.”
+My Christianity is being reformed into something new.
+I do not know where this journey will end, only that I am compelled to take it.